nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 3. User tries to <u>match the buyer to a property [(Use case: Match buyer to property)](#use-case-match-buyer-to-properties)</u>.

 **Extensions:**
-2a.
-Buyer already exists.
+* 2a.
+Buyer already exists.<br>
   2b.
-User edits the existing buyer with new requirements, if necessary.
+User edits the existing buyer with new requirements, if necessary.<br>
   Use case continues at 3.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should work on any computer fewer than five years old.
 3. Should be able to hold up to 1000 buyers without a noticeable sluggishness in performance for typical usage.
 4. Should be able to respond within two seconds.
 5. Should be downloaded and available to use within one minute.